bbarcelollull/EuroSea_subTask_2.3.1/README.md

 (5) `Step10c_extract_model_data_for_comparison_spatio-temporal_OI_bigger_domain.py`

-Extract 2D model data within a domain bigger than the corresponding configuration and linearly interpolate model fields to the time of the OI map. (for CMEMS 3D data, we use data at the upper layer).
+Extract 2D model data within a domain bigger than the corresponding configuration and linearly interpolate model fields to the time of the OI map.
 Save fields, to be used in Step12f.

 (6) `Step12f_compute_statistics_spatio-temporal_OI_limit_domain.py`